 by interfering with the required relocation of DIII and the formation of the post-fusion E trimer (see above).
 A special case are antibodies directed to the fusion loop at the tip of DII (Figure 1A) which - because of the high conservation of this structural element - are highly cross-reactive with E proteins from all flaviviruses.
-They react strongly with soluble forms of E and inhibit in vitro liposomal fusion, but they have virtually no neutralizing activity against TBEV.
+For They react strongly with soluble forms of E and inhibit in vitro liposomal fusion, but they have virtually no neutralizing activity against TBEV.
 An explanation of this phenomenon is the fact that FL-specific antibodies are unable to react with intact mature TBE virions ('cryptic epitopes') and therefore cannot reach the endosomal compartment where fusion takes place.
 The cryptic nature of the FL may however differ among flaviviruses, depending on their stability and breathing behavior (see above).
 As a consequence, broadly flavivirus cross-reactive antibodies may display neutralizing activity against certain viruses only, a feature observed especially with dengue viruses.
+35, 103 antigenically relevant residues differ among flaviviruses from different serocomplexes.
+This is visualized in a comparison of such residues in E of TBEV versus that of dengue virus serotype 2 (Fig. 5B, panel I) which shows that almost the whole surface is different, explaining the lack of cross-neutralization between TBEV and flaviviruses of other serocomplexes (Fig. 5A).
+The only patch of conservation includes the fusion loop, which is cryptic in TBEV and therefore inaccessible for antibodies (see above).